 Below, we explore 10 of the more common side effects of chemotherapy.

-Cancer and the treatment of it can weaken the immune system.
+Cancer and the treatment of it

 Because chemotherapy kills healthy immune cells, it can make a person more vulnerable to infection.
 And because the immune system is weakened, any infections may last longer than usual.